The holidays can be a thoroughly overwhelming time — even when they technically haven’t started.

 It asks six simple questions — like: How many people are you serving?
 Do you want something traditional, modern, exotic?
 Do you want the dishes to be healthy? — and then spits out a menu you can reject or accept.

-2. If this is your first Thanksgiving at the stove, check out Cooking Light’s Thanksgiving for the Novice.
-Their suggested lineup is basic: creamy salsa dip, sausage and mushroom stuffing, honey-roasted sweet potatoes, classic pumpkin pie.
-But there are also dozens of fun, approachable and often health-conscious feast day recipes to be found here, including ideas for cocktails, “perfect” pies and what to do with leftovers.
+2. If this is your first Thanksgiving at the stove, check out Eating Well.
+There are dozens of fun, approachable and often health-conscious feast day recipes to be found here, including ideas for cocktails, “perfect” pies and what to do with leftovers.

 3. A new site for me, and the one I’m using to plan my own meal this year, is Amanda Hesser and Merrill Stubbs’ Food52.
 There are ideas for how to dress up your Thanksgiving table, an approachable how-to for the Russ Parsons dry-brined “Judy bird,” and contests among home cooks to find the best recipes for Thanksgiving staples like mashed potatoes.

 Recipes that are currently catching my eye: cider-glazed sweet potatoes with bacon, pecans and blue cheese (below); beer-and-bacon glazed collard greens; crispy delicata squash rings with currant, fennel and apple relish.

 If you like a recipe, you can click the button with the little turkey on it that says “Add to My Menu” and it pops the recipe into a Thanksgiving file.
 I love this.